-Instances or objects that belongs to a class and hence, share its characteristics (e.g. "screw_2993").
+Instances or objects that belongs to a class and hence, share its characteristics (e.g. "screw\2993").
 Individuals are also called instances depending on the modeling language used, providing the basic components of an ontology including objects of concrete type (things you can touch) or abstract type (concepts and assemblies).
-Normally an ontology does not need to have individuals as the logic could be operated within the scope of the classes, but at the same time, one of the main purposes of ontologies is to provide means to classify individuals, hence the use of individuals is common.
+Normally an ontology does not necessarily need to have individuals because the inner logic could be operated within the scope of the classes, but at the same time, one of the main purposes of ontologies is to provide means to classify individuals, hence the use of individuals is common.
 Figure 2.3 depicts the above presented class subsumbtion with some individuals (in red).